dhood/github-workshop-mar-2017/participants/agordon.md

 _Software Engineer__

-**Motivation:** to learn cool new tricks and tips when contributing to open source projects
+**Motivation:** to learn cool new tricks and tips when contributing to open source projects and have fun